ONCF: High-speed rail

-In September 2006 ONCF proposed a high-speed rail connecting Tangier to Marrakech which will reduce the time of the journey from around 10 hours to only 3 1/2 hours.
+In September 2006 ONCF proposed a high-speed rail connecting Tangier to Marrakesh which will reduce the time of the journey from around 10 hours to only 3 1/2 hours.

 This service, if approved, may not be in operation until 2035.

-In 2007 Systra was appointed to design a 350 km/h alignment between Settat and Marrakech.
+In 2007 Systra was appointed to design a 350 km/h alignment between Settat and Marrakesh.

 This first part of the Atlantique high-speed link opened in 2018.
 It's 186 km long, holds the African rail speed record at 357 km/h and connects Tangier with Casablanca in 2 hours and 10 minutes (down from 4h45m previously).
 It was built for 9 million Euros per kilometer and ONCF projects that it carries 6 million passengers per year.

 In December 2010, a contract was signed with Alstom to provide 14 trainsets based on the TGV Duplex.

 Electrified

-The network that will carry the high-speed-network, from Tangier via Fes to Rabat and Marrakech are currently already electrified.
-The lines to the east of Fes are diesel powered only and the majority of the track is single: opposite trains pass each other at selected train-stations.
+The network that will carry the high-speed-network, from Tangier via Fez to Rabat and Marrakesh are currently already electrified.
+The lines to the east of Fez are diesel powered only and the majority of the track is single: opposite trains pass each other at selected train-stations.